Alberta Conservation Association

 Finances

-In F2020, Alberta Conservation Association had total donations of $601k.
-Government funding represented 96% of total revenues in F2020.
-Administrative costs are 7% of revenues (less investment income) and the charity did not report any fundraising costs in F2020.
-This results in total overhead spending of 7%.
-For every dollar donated, 93 cents go to the cause, which is within Ci’s reasonable range for overhead spending.
+Administrative costs are 5% of revenue (excluding investment income).
+The charity does not report fundraising costs.
+This results in total overhead spending of 5%.
+For every dollar donated to the charity, 95 cents are available to go to the cause, which is just within Ci’s reasonable range.

 Financial Review